 Ladybugs!
 This method is a form of natural pest control by attracting beneficial insects that eat the pests you are trying to get rid of.
-In this case ladybugs eat the aphids.
+In this case, ladybugs eat and kill aphids.
 Below I go into details on why ladybugs are great and how to attract them naturally (you won’t be able to buy them anymore with the ongoing California drought).

 - Other bugs such as:

 - Aphid Parasites (A. Matricariae)

 - Aphid Predators (Aphidoletes aphidimyza)

 Prevent and Get Rid of Aphids by attracting ladybugs

 Ladybugs are capable of consuming up to 50 to 60 aphids per day but will also eat a variety of other insects and larvae including scales, mealy bugs, leaf hoppers, mites, and various types of soft-bodied insects (awesome right?!).

 Both the adults and larvae are predators, and aphids are their favorite food!
 If you want in-depth information on the ladybug life cycle, check out this link.

 Ladybugs are drawn to the frilly leaves of plants like dill, carrots, celery, parsley, fennel, wild carrot (Queen Anne’s lace) and also flowers like dandelions and tansy.

 Companion Planting Tips – Plants that Repel Aphids